Pouncing with the Blues

 Here is the embroidery design traced with the General’s pastel chalk.

 And here is the entire embroidery design traced with the General’s pastel chalk.
 A few things might make this work better.
 First, the pencil needs to be super sharp – stop and sharpen along the way, often.
 If the pencil dulls at all, the line gets thicker.
-It is not bad, but a drawback non-the-less.
-The other conclusion to make after using the pencil is that, it works alright for simple designs.
+It is not bad, but a drawback nonetheless.
+The other conclusion to make after using the pencil is that it works all right for simple designs.
 It will not work well at all for an embroidery design with a great amount of detail.
 Another concern with this is will the marks remain visible enough during the time required to stitch the embroidery pattern.
 That is definitely something to think about.

-This is the embroidery design traced with the Paper Mate Flair in the darker blue color.
+This is the embroidery design traced with the Paper Mate Flair in a darker blue color.
 I have to admit, I did not take a great deal of time or care when tracing.
 The fabric being used for testing is a flour sack dish towel.
 I did not have this in a hoop, either, as the design was traced.
 Most of my projects are stretched taut in a frame at the point when the embroidery design is being traced.
-I think this pen might give a fine line, if it were redone and a little more care were taken.
+I think this pen might give a fine line if it were redone and a little more care was taken.
 The ink tends to get a little splotchy and heavy in places, with care that might also be better.
-The line, for the most part would work alright for hand embroidery.
+The line, for the most part, would work all right for hand embroidery.
 But will it transfer blue to the white embroidery floss, and will it wash out?

 So that is it for now.
 Next step: test stitching and see how that works.
 Please be sure to leave a comment about your experiences with whitework embroidery design transfers.